4d/docs/website/translated_docs/es/ORDA/glossary.md

 ORDA objects such as datastores, dataclasses, entity selections, and entities, define classes of objects.
 They provide specific methods to directly interact with them.
 These methods are also called member functions.
 Such methods are used by calling them on an instance of the object.

 For example, the `query()` method is a dataclass member function.
-If you have stored a dataclass object in the `$myClass` variable, you can write:
+Si ha almacenado un objeto dataclass en la variable `$myClass`, puede escribir:

 ```code4d
 $myClass.query("name = smith")
 ```

-## Mixed data type
+## Tipo de datos mixtos

 In this documentation, "Mixed" data type is used to designate the various type of values that can be stored within dataclass attributes.
-It includes:
+Incluye:

 *   number
 *   texto